 About the Program

-Interdisciplinary courses converge around 21st century problems related to central topics such as: food, water, health, migration, transportation, and energy, and their implications for a sustainable future.
+Liberal Studies is an interdisciplinary program featuring courses that converge around 21st century problems and their implications for a sustainable future.

-Students gain broad knowledge of key competencies required to succeed in life and work—with emphasis on how to manage complexity, diversity and change, and how to apply acquired knowledge in real-world settings.
-Core competencies that students develop include: interdisciplinary critical analysis, evidence-based reasoning (qualitative and quantitative), linking local-global theory and practice, collaborating across differences, and ethical reasoning and action.
+Students gain broad knowledge of key competencies required to succeed in life and work – with emphasis on how to manage complexity, diversity and change, and how to apply acquired knowledge in real-world settings.
+Core competencies that students develop include: interdisciplinary critical analysis, evidence-based reasoning (qualitative and quantitative), the ability to link local-global theory and practice, collaboration across differences, and ethical reasoning and action.